SpitiusK/TelegramChannelDownloader/README.md

 - Check if you have access to the channel

 #### Download Problems
+**"Download failed: CHANNEL_INVALID"**
+- Verify channel URL is correct and channel exists
+- Ensure you have access to the channel (not private/restricted)
+- Check authentication status - may need to re-authenticate
+- Try validating the channel first before downloading

+**"Download failed: FLOOD_WAIT"**
+- Application automatically handles rate limiting with delays
+- If persistent, wait 10-15 minutes before retrying
+- Large channels may hit rate limits more frequently

-**"Download failed"**
+**"Download failed"** (General)
-- Check available disk space
+- Check available disk space for export files
 - Verify write permissions to output directory
-- Ensure stable internet connection
+- Ensure stable internet connection throughout download
+- Check application logs in Log tab for specific error details

 ## Contributing